wp-plugins/timebank-system/readme.txt

 = 1.56 =
 * Fixes: Hook creation for new wordpress user or new wordpress install

+= 1.57 =
+* Posibility to Request or Send on the same window (new exchange)
+* Update: Language translation ready
+* CSS Improvements

 == Upgrade Notice ==

 = 1.5 =